CNS Safety Pharmacology Services from Attentive Science

 The principal core battery CNS test should allow for the assessment of multiple behavioral, neurological and autonomic parameters in the same test system.
 The Irwin Test is an observational method that allows for multi-parameter assessment of nervous system function and is typically performed in rodents.
 There are approximately 40 different parameters that are assessed during the course of the study.
 Each individual parameter (grouped indicative of autonomic, neuromuscular, sensorimotor and behavioral) is assigned a score by a trained observer (who is blinded as to treatment group) dependent on the severity of the observed indicator.

 The Attentive Science team has individuals who have been conducting observational studies for at least 2 decades and can use their knowledge to assist you in the elucidation of potential effects and avoidance of unwanted drug effects on the CNS as you approach your Phase I clinical trial.
+Contact Us

 Social Networks